Descurainia pinnata, Western Tansymustard

 Common Name: Western Tansymustard

-Also Called: Green Tansymustard, Pinnate Tansy Mustard, Pinnate Tansymustard, Tansy Mustard and Tansymustard Yellow Tansy Mustard; (Spanish: Pamita, Pamitón)
+Also Called: Green Tansymustard, Pinnate Tansy Mustard, Pinnate Tansymustard, Tansy Mustard, Tansymustard Yellow Tansy Mustard (Spanish: Pamita, Pamitón)

 Synonyms: (Sophia pinnata, Descurainia pinnata var. brachycarpa)